The key components of Kubernetes autoscaling

 Example of a Pod Disruption Budget that allows for 1 Pod to be unavailable at the same time.

 Horizontal Pod Autoscaler

-With a Horizontal Pod Autoscaler you specify which metrics decide if the amount of replica’s should scale up or down.
-You can use per-Pod resource metrics like CPU and memory or custom metrics like the number of requests/second the Pod is receiving.
+With a Horizontal Pod Autoscaler, you specify which metrics decide if the number of replicas should scale up or down.
+You can use per-Pod resource metrics like CPU and memory or custom metrics like the number of requests/second, the Pod is receiving.